-PDPP~\cite{wang2023pdpp} focuses on procedure planning in instructional videos.
-The approach uses a diffusion model to depict the distribution of the entire intermediate action sequence, turning the planning problem into a sampling process from this distribution.
-Furthermore, accurate conditional guidance based on initial and final observations is provided using diffusion based U-Net model, enhancing the learning and sampling of action sequences from the learned distribution.
+$\bullet$ \textbf{Video Procedure Planning } PDPP~\cite{wang2023pdpp} addresses procedure planning in instructional videos using a diffusion model to represent the distribution of the entire intermediate action sequence, transforming planning into a sampling process.
+The method employs a diffusion-based U-Net model for precise conditional guidance from initial and final observations, improving the learning and sampling of action sequences from the distribution.